Alibaba extends its reach in China as coronavirus outbreak opens doors

-SHANGHAI (Reuters) - Alibaba Group Holding Ltd (BABA.N) is emerging as one of China’s biggest corporate winners of the coronavirus crisis, gaining the opportunity to expand its businesses and solidify its status as a critical part of the country’s socio-economic engine.
+SHANGHAI (Reuters) - Alibaba Group Holding Ltd is emerging as one of China’s biggest corporate winners of the coronavirus crisis, gaining the opportunity to expand its businesses and solidify its status as a critical part of the country’s socio-economic engine.

 While many companies are hurting from disruption caused by the virus, Alibaba has seen traffic at its online marketplaces shoot higher and demand grow for services like food delivery.
 Local authorities have even turned to its cloud business to build health-tracking apps.